 This is the second oldest type of clay pigeon shooting.
 It was created in the early 1920s by a grouse hunter looking to sharpen his skills.
 In 1926, a shooting magazine introduced the sport to America and offered $100 to anyone who could come up with a name for it.
 "Skeet" was derived from the Norwegian word for "shoot."

 If you would like more information about skeet shooting lessons, please e-mail one of the instructors below:

 The third major type of clay pigeon shooting and the youngest.
 Sporting clays was developed in the U.K. and brought to America in 1980.
 Since then, it has exploded across the nation and has become one of the most popular shooting sports in the country.

 If you were to put trap, skeet, and sporting clays in a blender, Five Stand would pour out.
-It features a line of five "stands" for shooters and a number of launchers arranged in front of the shooters, to their sides and even behind them.
-Shooter are presented five targets at each station, 25 targets in all.
+It features a line of five "stands" for shooters and several launchers arranged in front of the shooters, to their sides, and even behind them.
+Shooters are presented with five targets at each station, 25 targets in all.

 Five stand is more exciting than trap and throws a wider variety of patterns than skeet.
 It's faster and cheaper than sporting clays.
 For hunters, it's a great game, giving you the chance to work on shots simulating everything from fleeing rabbits and flushing to quail to ducks dropping into a set of decoys.